GSA/piv-guides/pages/locally-trusted-ocsp.md

 A locally trusted OCSP Responder should never be trusted by any clients that are not explicitly configured to trust it.
 Therefore, the CA you use should by private to your organization.
 The CA and issued OCSP Responder certificates should not be trusted outside of your intended pool of clients for any purposes.

 A common misunderstanding is viewing an OCSP check is the same thing as certificate validation - this is a dangerous and completely inaccurate assumption.
-The proper procedures for certificate path validation can be found in section 6 of [RFC 5280](https://www.ietf.org/rfc/rfc5280.txt).
+The proper procedures for certificate path validation can be found in section 6 of [RFC 5280](https://www.ietf.org/rfc/rfc5280.txt), _Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List Profile_.

 ## Prerequisites
 #### Required